sz6612/mygithub/readme2.txt

 Git is a version control System.
 Git is free software.
-I like Git.I love huihui
+I like Git.I love huihui.
+Tom & Jerry